 I forgot my book from home so I had to pick one from the classroom library.
 I chose this one and it’s good so far.

 This is the first time my son selected historical fiction.
-It’s set in 1919 Boston, so I think this is a fun connection for him since we live near Boston. [historical fiction chapter book, ages 9 and up]
+It’s set in 1919 Boston, so I think this is a fun connection for him since we live near Boston. [historical fiction middle grade, ages 9 and up]

 The Whipping Boy by Sid Fleishman

 It is a very funny historical fiction book. [middle grade, ages 8 and up]